JonathanWoollett-Light/cargo-maintained/README.md

 This tool tells you when version requirements are preventing using the latest versions of crates. *So you can post an issue on their repository to update their crate before it starts breaking your compilation process, and maybe a follow-up so they start using dependabot, and maybe a followup so they automate releases.*

+## Why would I use this?

+Becuase a large number of Rust crates only patch their latest release so if you (or any of your dependencies) stop using their latest release you are insecure.

+Becuase a large number of Rust crates release breaking changes capable of breaking your compilation if the whole eco-system doesn't update (see issues with crate compilation breaking as a result of `rand` `2.*.*`).

 ## Installation